 • Hotel pick-up • Local guide • All entrances included • Several departures per day • Am/pm or full-day tour

 Days of operation: Monday to Saturday

 Your knowledgeable guide will escort you into the Vatican Museums to explore the world's most extensive collection of art.

 Highlights of the museums are Michelangelo's famous Creation of Adam fresco in the Sistine Chapel and Raphael's Rooms.

 After taking in the Vatican Museums, you will walk over to St Peter's Basilica for a fascinating finish to your group guided walking tour stopping to admire magnificent St Peter's Square.

 • Fast track entrance throughout the day • Fully narrated tour • Headsets • Free Wi-Fi at entrance • Add on your entrances

 • No-wait access • Professional guide • All entrances included • Multiple departures available • Small group tour

 • All entrances included • Professional guide • Small group - no more than 12 max • Likely to sell out • Entrances to Vatican & Sistine Chapel included

-• Avoid the crowds • Admission to the Vatican Museums & St Peter's • American buffet breakfast to start your day • 3-hr guided tour • Walking tour of the Vatican Gardens
+• Avoid the crowds • Admission to the Vatican Museums & St Peter's • American buffet breakfast in the peaceful Pinecone Courtyard • Small group tour • Guided tour of Vatican Museums